pufarin/micro-cocome-statistics/README.md

 | v10     | 0        | 0      | 1             | 1   | 0         | 1          | 0           | 1                |              |

 ## How to run the code
-* Have Python 3 running on your machine
+* Have Python 3 running on the machine
-* Download the github repo onto your machine
+* Download the github repo onto the machine
-* Change the value of the __absolutPath__ to the path of the measurements dir on your machine
+* Change the value of the __absolutPath__ to the path of the measurements dir on the machine
-* you should be able to run the scripts
+* The scripts should run